 You just do what you’re trained to do as a soldier.
 We did what we had to.Bill Speakman

 At one point, when he’d run out of grenades, he threw empty beer bottles in a desperate attempt to protect his regiment.

 It worked.
 He kept the enemy soldiers at bay long enough for his comrades to withdraw safely.

 Having been wounded in action, Bill and his Sergeant Major were taken to a hospital in Koori, Japan.

 It was in Koori that Bill was informed of being awarded the Victoria Cross – the highest military decoration awarded for valour "in the face of the enemy" to members of the British Armed Forces.

 “When I got it the king was alive but he was very ill,” explained Bill.

 “He awarded me the VC and then he died.
 So The Queen – I was her first VC.
 It was a wonderful moment.
 I think she was nervous and I was very nervous.”

-On Remembrance Sunday in 2017 he was accompanied by fellow holder of the award, 37-year-old Johnson Beharry who won Victoria Cross for valour in Iraq in 2004.
+On Remembrance Sunday in 2017 he was accompanied by fellow holder of the award, Johnson Beharry, who won the Victoria Cross for valour in Iraq in 2004.